 - Wednesday, October 31st from 2:30-4:00pm

 Go to Handshake and search for SBS in DC in the Jobs tab.

-Please contact Rebecca Bell, Assistant Director of Career and Professional Development for SBS for more information.
+Please contact Rebecca Bell, Associate Director of Career and Professional Development for SBS for more information.